tansey-lab/bayestme/docs/overview.rst

 was not relevant or necessary, it could be skipped and the pipeline started at phenotype selection.
 BayesTME aims to keep these four components modular to allow flexible workflows when necessary.

-BayesTME provides a :ref:`nextflow` workflow that can be used to run all of the steps, and subsequent creation of figures, but there is also a :ref:`command-line-interface` for each step that can be used run the steps in your own script.
+BayesTME provides a :ref:`pipeline` that can be used to run all of the steps, and subsequent creation of figures, but there is also a :ref:`command-line-interface` for each step that can be used run the steps in your own script.